 From appearing at the Lincoln Centre in New York to sell out shows in Colombia, headlining international Celtic, world and jazz music festivals and celebrating hit salsa records in Latin America, Salsa Celtica’s 25 year career is an incredible story of success and adventure.

 To mark this landmark year, Salsa Celtica will be appearing at some favourite festivals, returning to play in Colombia, and will release 2 compilation albums of their music spanning 25 years of recording.

-Salsa Celtica are an 11 piece band featuring musicians from Scotland, Ireland and Cuba.
-As the name suggests the band’s musical DNA is a mix of Celtic and salsa.
+Salsa Celtica are an 11 piece band featuring musicians from Scotland, Ireland, Venezuela and Cuba, as the name suggests the band’s musical DNA is a mix of Celtic and salsa.
 The combined depth of rhythm and melodies these two cultures provide make Salsa Celtica an irresistible force of passion, energy and joy.

 Rhythm Magazine, USA

 A short history of a great Scottish Latin adventure

 There is a vast ocean between the cold, windswept coasts of Scotland and Ireland and the shores of the Caribbean Sea and Latin America, yet for nearly two decades Salsa Celtica have a forged a link between Celtic and Latin cultures.